Contents

 Key Actions:

 - Consider getting a central hub – It’s important to have a place where you can consolidate all the elements of your economic development plan.
-Envisio offers a way to bring everything together – your strategic goals, the specific projects designed to achieve them, and the tracking of progress – all in one place.
-Envisio also helps to connect individual initiatives to the overall vision so everyone is working towards the same objectives.
+For instance, Envisio offers a way to bring everything together: your strategic goals, the specific projects designed to achieve them, and the tracking of progress – all in one place.

 - Communicate progress – External-facing dashboards and internal reports help connect the dots between individual initiatives and the bigger picture.
 Being transparent about performance ensures that all collaborators have visibility into progress and can make data-driven decisions as conditions change or obstacles arise.